sansecio/magevulndb/README.md

 Use the date of the fix in YYYY-MM-DD notation.

+### What if the vendor provides a fix but does not update the version number?

+Some Magento 1 modules, such as Mirasvit ([discussion](https://github.com/gwillem/magevulndb/pull/40)) do not use the standard version numbering, so vulnerable versions cannot be automatically detected.
+To eliminate false alarms, all such modules are prefixed with an underscore, so the automatic module parser will not recognize them.
+It is suboptimal but better than not storing information at all.

 # Acknowledgements

 These Magento/security professionals have contributed valuable research and code: